2021 YEAR-END TAX PLANNING TIPS

 Year-end planning considerations not specifically related to changes in income levels and marginal tax rates include:

 - Corporate earnings in excess of personal requirements could be left in the company to obtain a tax deferral (the personal tax is paid when cash is withdrawn from the company).
-The effect on the Qualified Small Business Corporation status should be reviewed before selling the shares where large amounts of capital have accumulated.
-In addition, changes which may limit access to the small business deduction where significant corporate passive investment income is earned should be reviewed.
+The effect on the “qualified small business corporation” status should be reviewed before selling the shares where large amounts of capital have accumulated.
+In addition, changes that may limit access to the small business deduction where significant corporate passive investment income is earned should be reviewed.

 - If dividends are paid out of a struggling business with a tax debt that cannot be paid, the recipient could be held liable for a portion of the corporation’s tax debt, not exceeding the value of the dividend (Section 160 assessments).

-- Year-end bonuses can affect the business’ Canada Emergency Wage Subsidy (CEWS) and the recipient’s Canada Emergency Response Benefit (CERB).
-If the bonus partially relates to a claim period, it could increase entitlement to CEWS.
-On the other hand, it could eliminate entitlement to a CERB claim if it pushes the individual’s earnings for the period above $1,000.
+- Year-end bonuses can affect the business’ Canada emergency wage subsidy (CEWS) and Canada recovery hiring program (CRHP) and the recipient’s Canada recovery benefit (CRB).
+If the bonus partially relates to a claim period, it could increase entitlement to CEWS or CRHP.
+On the other hand, it could clawback your CRB claim if it pushes your annual net income (excluding CRB) above $38,000.

-- Individuals that wish to contribute to the CPP or a RRSP may require a salary to generate “earned income”.
-RRSP contribution room increases by 18% of the previous years’ “earned income” up to a yearly prescribed maximum ($27,230 for 2020; $27,830 for 2021).
+- Individuals that wish to contribute to the CPP or an RRSP may require a salary to generate “earned income.”
+RRSP contribution room increases by 18% of the previous years’ “earned income” up to a yearly prescribed maximum ($27,830 for 2021; $29,210 for 2022).

-- Consider paying taxable dividends to obtain a refund from the Refundable Dividend Tax on Hand account in the corporation.
-The amount of refund may be restricted if “eligible” dividends are paid.
+- Consider paying taxable dividends to obtain a refund from the “refundable dividend tax on hand” account in the corporation.
+The refund amount may be restricted if “eligible” dividends are paid.
 Eligible dividends are subject to lower personal tax rates.

 - It is costlier, from a tax perspective, to earn income in a corporation from sales to other private corporations in which the seller or a non-arm’s length person has an interest.
 As such, consideration may be given to paying a bonus to the shareholder and specifically tracking it to those higher-taxed sales.
 Such a payment may reduce the total income taxed at higher rates.

-- Recent changes to the tax regime will likely require more careful tracking of an individual shareholders labour and capital contribution to the business, as well as risk assumed in respect of the business.
-Inputs should be tracked in a permanent file.
-Dividends paid that are not reasonable in respect of those contributions may be considered split income and taxed at the highest tax rate.
+- Careful tracking of an individual shareholder’s labour and capital contribution to the business, as well as risk assumed in respect of the business, should be maintained in a permanent file.
+Dividends paid that are not reasonable in respect of those contributions may be considered “split income” and taxed at the highest tax rate.
 Several other exceptions may also apply.

-- Recent changes will restrict access to the corporate small business deduction where more than $50,000 of passive income is earned in the corporation.
-Consider whether it is appropriate to remove passive income generating assets from the corporation and whether a shift in the types of passive assets held is appropriate.
-In some provinces it may actually be beneficial to have access to the small business deduction restricted.
+- Access to the corporate federal small business deduction is reduced where more than $50,000 of passive income is earned in the corporation.
+Consider whether it is appropriate to remove passive income-generating assets from the corporation and whether a shift in the types of passive assets held is appropriate.
+In some provinces, it may actually be beneficial to have access to the federal small business deduction restricted.
 As many variables affect these decisions, consultation with a professional advisor is suggested.

-- If you are providing services to a small number of clients through a corporation (which would otherwise be considered your employer), CRA could classify the business as a Personal Services Business.
+- If you provide services to a small number of clients through a corporation (that would otherwise be considered your employer), CRA could classify the business as a personal services business.
 There are significant negative tax implications of such a classification.
 In such scenarios, consider discussing risk and exposure minimization strategies (such as paying a salary to the incorporated employee) with your professional advisor.

 **This publication is a high-level summary of the most recent tax developments applicable to business owners, investors, and high net worth individuals.
 This information is for educational purposes only.
 As it is impossible to include all situations, circumstances and exceptions in a newsletter such as this, a further review should be done by a qualified professional.
 No individual or organization involved in either the preparation or distribution of this letter accepts any contractual, tortious, or any other form of liability for its contents.
 For any questions… give us a call.